BoXHED2.0: Scalable boosting of dynamic survival analysis: Implementation details

-For right-censored and non-recurring events, \eqref{eq:2.0data} can be reduced to \eqref{eq:1.0data} because $\tilde T_i = \max\{t: Y_i(t)=1\}$ and $\Delta_i = N_i(\tilde T_i)$.
-For recurring events, $X_i(t)$ might include variables like time since the last event, or even $N_i(t-)$ itself.\footnote{The choice of $N(t-)$ rather than $N(t)$ ensures that $X(t)$ remains a predictable process.}
+\item Cancer relapse: $Y(t)=1$ whenever a patient is in remission and hence is at risk of relapse, and $Y(t)=0$ if the patient is in relapse. \end{itemize} The event history of a subject up to time $\tau$ is captured by the functional data point $\{X(t),Y(t), N(t)\}_{t\le\tau}$.
+For recurring events, $X(t)$ might include variables like time since the last event and/or the number of past events $N(t-)$.\footnote{The choice of $N(t-)$ rather than $N(t)$ ensures that $X(t)$ remains a predictable process.}

+Under \eqref{eq:intensity}, the process generating the first event time can be described as follows: Conditional on the first event having not occurred by $t$, the probability that it happens in $[t,t+dt)$ equals $\lambda(t,X(t))Y(t)dt$.
+Thus the likelihood of observing the first event at $T_{(1)}$ follows a sequence of coin flips at $t = 0,dt,2dt,\cdots$, i.e.,

+where the limit can be understood as a product integral.
+Continuing this line of argument for potential subsequent events leads to the following likelihood for all observed events $T_{(1)}, T_{(2)},\cdots$ up to time $\tau$: